F Forge Project Guide

 Tailscale route works for some pages only

 Forge should stay mounted through the backend at http://127.0.0.1:4317/forge/.
 Tailscale should proxy /forge to that backend route, not directly to the Vite dev server.
+Tailscale is an advanced manual path, not the default iPhone pairing transport.

 Agent surfaces disagree with the browser